Sync all connectors

 → Re-syncs stripe, returns new freshness info + row counts

-When data is stale and the agent queries a single record by primary key, Dinobase automatically calls the source API instead of returning stale parquet data.
+When data is stale and the agent queries a single record by primary key, Dinobase automatically calls the upstream API instead of returning stale parquet data.
 This is fully transparent — the agent just writes SQL.

 -- If intercom data is stale, this triggers GET /contacts/12345 on the Intercom API